meanjula/CalcJest/readme.md

 # calculation Library

 This project is learning process of unit testing using jest and continuous integretion tools jenkins.
-Jenkins is run in docker for this project.
+Jenkins is install and run in docker for this project.

 ## technology used